nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 05.md

 Right.
 Right.
 Cool.
 Cool.
 Cool.

-How so, the past six months, especially, here in Carston have spent kind of, helping the town build their militia, stabilize things, drive the goblins back.
+How so, the past six months, especially, here in Karsten have spent kind of, helping the town build their militia, stabilize things, drive the goblins back.
 Galt's been helping with that.
 How successful have those endeavors been?
 Are things relatively stable, or is it still, like, on the brink any day the town might fall to the goblins?
 So from what you have from what you've seen, it's kind of a day by day.

 You will have some success in the skirmishes and taking in and taking taking out the goblins and that kind of thing.
 And then after after about two or three weeks, there seems to be a surge of them.
 Okay.
 So there appear to be more that keep on coming in.
 Sure.